 It is EXTREMELY IMPORTANT that the electrical ground is good.
-An extra GROUND terminal is provided at the rear of the cabinet, and it is recommended that this be connected to a separate, properly grounded source using wire of AWG #14 or larger.
+An extra GROUND terminal is provided on the instrument, and it is recommended that this be connected to a separate, properly grounded source using wire of AWG #14 or larger.

 WARNING: Ensure that the instrument is grounded.
-The GROUND terminal on the rear should be connected directly to the same metal conduit or structure known to be a reliable ground.
+The GROUND terminal on the instrument should be connected directly to the same metal conduit or structure known to be a reliable ground.